Argumentative Essay Outline: 4 Types & Examples Explained

 C. Thesis Statement (Main Argument)

-Example: “Although artificial intelligence can improve efficiency, it must be regulated to prevent bias, ensure transparency, and protect individual rights.”
+Example: “Although artificial intelligence can improve efficiency, it should be regulated to reduce bias, require transparency, and protect individual rights.”

 II.
 Body Paragraph 1: First Supporting Argument